When is a Bar or Club Liable for Causing a Fatal Drunk Driving Accident in Ohio?

-Drunk driving is a leading cause of fatal car accidents in the Cleveland area.
+Drunk driving accidents are the leading cause of fatal accidents in the Cleveland area.
 In some cases, a bar or other business that serves alcohol to a driver who causes an accident may also be held liable for damages to the victim or their family.
 Under Ohio’s Dram shop law, a liquor license holder is responsible if it “knowingly sold an intoxicating beverage” to someone who is already intoxicated, and that person’s intoxication “proximately caused the personal injury, death, or property damage” to a third party.

 Federal Court: Insurer on the Hook for $8 Million Personal Injury Judgment